gochaos-app/gochaos-app.github.io/content/usage/aws.md

 ## Environment
 In this theoretical environment, the team has the Login service running inside AWS EC2 instances.
-A lambda function gets called to obtain the device resolution, will apply chaos on taht as well.
+A lambda function gets called to obtain the device resolution, will apply chaos on that as well.

 ## Experiment